Mink farmers are skipping to the front of the vaccine line — for an important reason

 Zimbal said his farm, located about an hour’s drive north from Milwaukee, hasn’t had any cases among the animals.
 It’s been a very different story for his employees, many of whom missed work throughout last year due to positive cases or exposure to others that forced them to quarantine.

-After hearing of outbreaks at European farms in April, he and his family instituted strict safety measures: masking up, staying socially distanced — the CDC notes that six feet is the length of four adult male minks — and mandating hand-washing and showering.
+After hearing of outbreaks at European farms in April, he and his family instituted strict safety measures: masking up, staying socially distanced — in guidance redistributed by the Fur Commission, the CDC notes that six feet is the length of four adult male minks — and mandating hand-washing and showering.

 Zimbal also required employees to skip work and quarantine if they’ve tested positive, been exposed or have symptoms.